juneekim7/rhy-game/README.md

 ## Description

-"make your own web rhythm game easily!"
+"Make your own web rhythm game easily!"

 Most rhythm games have similar features and mechanism except for design, details, and a bit of personality.
-Using rhy-game can help you to make your own note-based web rhythm game easily.
+With rhy-game, you can make your own note-based web rhythm game.
 Since your game is on the web, it will be lightweight and accessible to people.

 ### Features